-We also introduce two diffusion-based models that follow the same training procedure as DDOT.
-Left Context (LC) concatenates all the prompt tokens to the left of the sequence and generates the response to the right of a separator token.
-Position Prediction (PoP) uses a SEDD model with a linear head that first predicts the positions of every token.
-Then, this sequence is fed through a finetuned fixed-position SEDD. \\
+We also introduce two diffusion-based baselines that follow the same training procedure as DDOT. \emph{Left Context (LC)} concatenates all prompt tokens to the left of the sequence and generates the response to the right of a separator token. \emph{Position Prediction (PoP)} uses a SEDD model with a linear head that first predicts the positions of every token; this sequence is then fed through a fine-tuned fixed-position SEDD.\\

-\textbf{Distribution Annealing} Many lexiocagphically constrained generation baselines including AutoTemplate and CBART use distribution annealing methods such as top-p, top-k, greedy sampling, and beam search.
-To provide a parallel to greedy decoding which always takes the top token probability, we anneal the distributions of our tokens values during sampling to only include the most probable token.
-Specifically, given the predicted probability of a certain token being mask $\hat{p}(x^{mask})$, we assign $1 - \hat{p}(x^{mask})$ to the token value with the highest probability excluding the mask token.
-The rest of the token probabilities are set to $0$.
-Greedy decoding in prior models (such as autoregressive) is deterministic, collapsing the tree of all generation paths into a single path.
-However, our annealing process maintains generation diversity (\ref{subsec:gen_div}) because the model must still sample from the annealed distribution with the top token value and the mask token.
-Whenever possible, we evaluate against the greedy decoding baseline. \\
+\textbf{Distribution Annealing} Many lexically constrained generation baselines, including AutoTemplate and CBART, use distribution-annealing methods such as top-$p$, top-$k$, greedy decoding, and beam search.
+To provide a parallel to greedy decoding—which always takes the top token probability—we anneal the token-value distribution during sampling to include only the most probable non-mask token.
+Specifically, given the predicted probability that a token is the mask, $\hat{p}(x^{\text{mask}})$, we assign $1 - \hat{p}(x^{\text{mask}})$ to the token value with the highest probability excluding the mask token, and set the remaining token probabilities to $0$.
+Greedy decoding in prior models (e.g., AR) is deterministic, collapsing the tree of all generation paths into a single path.
+However, our annealing process maintains generation diversity (\ref{subsec:gen_div}) because the model still samples from the annealed distribution over the top token value and the mask token.
+Whenever possible, we evaluate against the greedy-decoding baseline. \\